ssbc/packet-stream/README.md

 yes, I have weird streams.
-But they are easy to wrap with more normal streams and using simple message oriented streams means that the entire implementation could fit into 100 lines.
+But they are easy to wrap with more normal streams and using simple message oriented streams means that the entire implementation could fit into 100 lines, correction 200 lines now that there is full error checking, and `close`

 weird-stream have two methods - `read` and `write`. `read` is for data coming out of the stream, and `write` is for data going in.